polysimtools/pysimm/Examples/10_mof_swelling/README.md

 sim_result = mc_md.mc_md(gas1, frame, mcmd_niter=5, sim_folder='results',  mc_props=mc_props, md_props=md_props)
 ```

-The application returns the **pysimm.system** object that is a dump of simulated system after the final iteration.
+The application returns the **pysimm.system** object that is a dump of the simulated system after the final iteration.